yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 2.3.2 adds optional returns of vectors of ordinals of found objects

-   Release 2.3.1 adds Centroid method for Llyod clustering.
+   Release 2.3.1 adds Centroid method for Lloyd clustering.

    Release 2.3 added methods for clustering.